kabisa/maji/docs/README.md

 ## Components you might not need

-* [FastClick](https://github.com/ftlabs/fastclick) is only useful for older mobile devices, as described on GitHub.
+* [FastClick](https://github.com/ftlabs/fastclick) is only useful for older mobile devices, as described in the project's documentation on GitHub.
+You don't need it if you only support modern mobile devices or desktop browsers.